Republic of Singapore Navy: Tuas Naval Base

-Changi Naval Base
+RSS Singapura Changi Naval Base

 Changi Naval Base (CNB) is the latest naval facility of the RSN and was built to replace Brani Naval Base.
 Located on 1.28 km2 (0.50 mi2) of reclaimed land at the eastern tip of Singapore, it was officially opened on 21 May 2004 by Prime Minister Goh Chok Tong.
 Its 6.2 km (3.9 mi) berthing space can accommodate an aircraft carrier and is often used by visiting ships of the USN.

 Automation was incorporated into the design of CNB to reduce manpower requirements.
 It has an automated underground ammunition depot that allows ammunition to be loaded onto the ships and an automated warehouse system to store items.
 The base has a fibre optic broadband network for information management.
 The base was also designed to be environment-friendly, with small-scale wind turbines powering the lights along the breakwaters at night.
 Conventional roof construction materials were substituted by thin film solar panels and the solar energy generated lights the base.
 In addition, seawater is used in the air-conditioning system.

 The submarines, frigates and landing ships tank are based at CNB.
-Co-located in CNB is the Naval Military Experts Institute, also known as RSS Panglima—named in honour of the first ship of the navy.
+Co-located in CNB is the Naval Military Experts Institute, also known as RSS Panglima— named in honour of the first ship of the navy.